mhaloglucas/mhaloglucas.github.io/README.md

 # Murat Haloglu Castillo — Portfolio Site

-This repository contains the source code for my portfolio website, hosted with GitHub Pages.
+This repository contains the source code for my portfolio website.
 Visit the site at: [https://mhaloglucas.github.io/]

-Curious about my data science projects?
-Feel free to connect if you want to chat or collaborate!
+Let's connect if you want to collaborate or just chat.